tobek/laminae/notes.md

     + LNC: sentences starting with bolded ending in period
     + CND: eh
     + (maybe bold/italic if that looks cool in font)
-- From Annals: "Therefore we hope to offer a selection of the consolations we have accrued here and there — evidences of absurdity, charm, eccentricity, joy, virtue, friendship, or unlooked-for luck — that make the road worth traveling despite all."
 - present tense when describing things, but past tense when referring to "this visitor" such and such?
 - footnotes vs. parentheticals vs. em dashes
     + em dashes: surprise, quirky observations and consequences?